stefanrinderle/softvis3d/softvis3d-webservice-example/README.md

 3. Height: Integer value representing the height of the building (e.g. the count of declared methods of the class)

 "MATCH ...
 RETURN ... as Building, ... as Hierarchy, ... as Height"

-## TODOs

-### Java code

-* VisualizationAdditionalInfos created in NeoService are static.
-They should be based on the result tree.
-* Refactor package struture
-* PathWalker is nearly a duplicate from the one in the softvis-sonarqube-plugin module - generalize and move to base
-* TreeNodeJsonWriter and VisualizationJsonWriter are copies of the one in the softvis-sonarqube-plugin module because of the sonar
-JsonWriter class.
-This cannot be reused currently because all other modules should not be dependent on any sonarqube package.
-They have to be rewritten - best would be to use google gson for that instead of the JsonWriter from sonar.

-### Frontent code

-The view code is just a copy from the softvis-sonarqube-plugin module with some little changes regarding static file paths and backend endpoints.

-* Move more frontend code out of the softvis-sonarqube-plugin module and add it to the modules via maven resources plugin.